B1NARY-GR0UP/.github/profile/README.md

 ## Make Your Life Simpler

+- **[TABSNAPSHOT](https://github.com/B1NARY-GR0UP/tabsnapshot)** - A Chrome Extension that Allows you to Create a Snapshot for the Current Open Tabs
 - **[GHS](https://github.com/B1NARY-GR0UP/ghs)** - A Chrome Extension that Allows you to Search GitHub Repositories from Selected Text

 ## Other